 Description: Do you want your subject to jump off the page and engage students in 4D?
 Augmented Reality is the answer.
 AR is an enhanced version of reality where a view of the physical world through a computer, tablet, or phone is augmented with superimposed, computer-generated images that enhance the viewers’ current perception.
 AR changes the physical world by overlaying information over the viewer’s field of vision.
 Users of AR experience a new and improved world where virtual information is used as a tool to learn new things, share information, and create new learning experiences.
 Your classroom will come alive, parents will feel more connected, and students will love the creative possibilities that will be available to them.

 Authentic Assessment for Authentic Learning

 Description: A move toward more authentic tasks and outcomes improves teaching and learning.
 In authentic assessments, learners have greater clarity about their obligations and are asked to master more engaging tasks, and facilitators can see assessment results as meaningful and useful for improving instruction.
 Topics include: Project Based Learning, Peer Teaching, Performance Tasks, ePortfolios, Rubrics and Student Self-Assessment.

 Description: Welcome to the module on Blended Learning for the Customized Learning Series-Artiste!
-The module uses the eBook Blended-Using Disruptive Innovation to Improve Schools as our main text, as well as some articles and videos.
-The course incorporates four phases to help you implement a Blended Learning environment in your classroom.
-What is Blended Learning, what could it mean for you, and how can you move to a Blended Learning environment in your classroom?
+The module uses the book Blended Learning in Action as our main text, as well as some articles and videos.
+The course incorporates five phases to help you implement a Blended Learning environment in your classroom.
+Key concepts cover understanding what Blended Learning is, what could it mean for you, and how can you move to a Blended Learning environment in your classroom?
 A unit on how to assess in the Blended Learning classroom is also included in this course.